simonlipson/machine_learning/README.md

-# Data Science Projects
-Here you will find projects of mine mainly focused on machine learning.
-## AFL Brownlow Medal Predictor
+# AFL Brownlow Medal Predictor
 ![](https://cdn4.theroar.com.au/wp-content/uploads/2012/09/Brownlow-Medal-415x285.jpg)

 _Disclaimer:_ I do not endorse betting of any kind.
 This project is not intended to assist me make lots of money, but more a fun way to see if I could beat the system.
 Enjoy!